markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories/smell.md

----
-title: Smell, 2022-2023
----

 # Summary

-### Overall, the sentiment regarding smells in the hotel leans more towards the positive, with 66.7% of comments reflecting good experiences with scents.
+Overall, the sentiment regarding smells in the hotel leans more towards the positive, with 66.7% of comments reflecting good experiences with scents.
 Positive reviews: 2; Negative reviews: 2; Neutral reviews: 0.

 #### Positive: